Molde FK (women)

-Since the start of the 2020 season, the current head coach is August Nyland.
+Since the start of the 2024 season, the current head coach is Jack Majgaard Jensen.

 Molde won the 3. divisjon (Sunnmøre) in 2014 and were promoted to the 2015 2. divisjon.
 The team has finished in a top four position in all four seasons after the promotion.
 Former Molde player Morten Kristiansen was head coach in the seasons 2018 and 2019.

 Stadium

 Currently, Molde play their home matches at Aker Stadion or Reknesbanen.
 Molde's main stadium is the Aker Stadion, formerly known as Molde Stadion, located at Reknes, by the seashore of central Molde.
 The 212 million kr cost was mostly paid for by investor Kjell Inge Røkke, after whom the ground has been nicknamed "Røkkeløkka".
 The official name of the new stadium was Molde Stadion until 3 May 2006, when the stadium name changed to Aker Stadion following a sponsorship deal with Røkke's company Aker.
 The stadium was inaugurated on 18 April 1998, when the stadium was officially opened by Prime Minister and Molde fan Kjell Magne Bondevik.
 Molde FK Women did not play at Aker Stadion until 2014, when the turf was changed from natural grass to an artificial turf.
 Their first game on Aker Stadion was the 5−0 win against Brattvåg on 30 April 2014.